cffls/matic-docs/docs/maintain/validate/run-validator.md

     sudo ln -nfs ~/.bor /var/lib/bor
     ```

-- Copy configurations in `node/bor/start.sh` to bor service file `/lib/systemd/system/bor.service`.
+- Copy configurations in `node/bor/start.sh` to bor configuration file `/var/lib/bor/config.toml`.
 Note that some
-  flags are renamed in the new CLI, you can find the documentation for new CLI [here](https://github.com/maticnetwork/bor/tree/master/docs/cli).
+  flags are renamed in the new CLI, you can find the documentation for new CLI [here](https://github.com/maticnetwork/bor/tree/master/docs/cli) and sample configuration file in [launch repository](https://github.com/maticnetwork/launch).

 ## Configure service files for bor and heimdall

-After successfully installing Bor and Heimdall, their service file could be found under `/lib/systemd/system`.
+After successfully installing Bor and Heimdall through [packages](#install-with-packages-recommended), their service file could be found under `/lib/systemd/system`, and bor's config
+file could be found under `/var/lib/bor/config.toml`.
 You will need to check and modify these files accordingly.

 - Make sure the chain is set correctly in `/lib/systemd/system/heimdalld.service` file.
 Open the file with following command `sudo vi /lib/systemd/system/heimdalld.service`

-    - In the service file, set `--chain` to `mainnet` or `mumbai` accordingly, example:
+    - In the service file, set `--chain` to `mainnet` or `mumbai` accordingly
+    - Add `--bridge --all` to the heimdall command line for validator, example:
       ```
+        ExecStart=/usr/local/bin/heimdalld start --home /var/lib/heimdall \
+          --chain=mainnet \
-          --chain=mumbai \
+          --bridge --all \
+          --rest-server
       ```

-    - Set service user to a user with restricted permission, example:

-      ```
-      User=ubuntu
-      ```

   Save the changes in `/lib/systemd/system/heimdalld.service`.

-- Make sure the chain is set correctly in `/lib/systemd/system/bor.service` file.
-Open the file with following command `sudo vi /lib/systemd/system/bor.service`
+- Make sure the chain is set correctly in `/var/lib/bor/config.toml` file.
+Open the file with following command `sudo vi /var/lib/bor/config.toml`

-    - In the service file, set `--chain` to `mainnet` or `mumbai` accordingly, example:
+    - In the config file, set `chain` to `mainnet` or `mumbai` accordingly.

-      ```
-          -chain=mumbai \
-      ```

     - Enable validator flags, example:
       ```
-          -unlock [VALIDATOR ADDRESS] \
-          -password /var/lib/bor/password.txt \
-          -keystore /var/lib/bor/keystore \
-          -allow-insecure-unlock \
-          -nodiscover -maxpeers 1 \
-          -miner.etherbase [VALIDATOR ADDRESS] \
-          -mine
+      [miner]
+        mine = true
+        gaslimit = 20000000
+        gasprice = "30000000000"
+        etherbase = "VALIDATOR ADDRESS"

+      [accounts]
+        allow-insecure-unlock = true
+        password = "/var/lib/bor/password.txt"
+        unlock = ["VALIDATOR ADDRESS"]
       ```

-    - Set service user to a user with restricted permission, example:

-      ```
-      User=ubuntu
-      ```

-  Save the changes in `/lib/systemd/system/bor.service`.
+  Save the changes in `/var/lib/bor/config.toml`.

 ## Starting the Validator Node